OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

     2.  add the transmission response to the Prebid’s bid response objects

-2. Adapt your SSP server to sign transmissions, and forward them to PAF ready Exchanges and DSPs
+2. Adapt your SSP server to sign transmissions, and forward them to OneKey-ready Exchanges and DSPs

 3. Adapt your DSP server